-- The fire was making a short run to the north due to a wind a shift or possibly a horizontal roll vortex downdraft.
+The fire was making a short run to the north due to a wind a shift or possibly a horizontal roll vortex downdraft.
 This forced the tractor operator to again lift his plow and move north and then drop the plow and begin moving in an arc to the northeast.
 This again left a portion of open, unplowed line behind him.
 Within a few minutes the operator realized he needed to make an immediate escape from the fire as it was overtaking his tractor.

-He lifted his plow a final time and began to move to the northeast.
+He lifted his plow a final time and began to move to the northeast (Map B7).
 The operator abandoned the tractor after 110 feet and ran another 276 feet at a 26° angle before being overcome by the advancing fire.
 His body was found without a fire shelter.
-Items such as his hardhat, wallet, keys, glasses, and candy bars were found between him and the tractor within 60 feet of his body. - At approximately 1300 the IC began calling the tractor to try to reposition it in the Mack Lake subdivision.
-The IC could not reach the tractor operator by radio and became alarmed.
-He asked another firefighter to continue to try to reach the tractor operator.
-When no radio contact could be made, the IC then asked a second firefighter to try to find the tractor operator on the ground.
+Items such as his hardhat, wallet, keys, glasses, and candy bars were found between him and the tractor within 60 feet of his body.

+At approximately 1300 the IC began calling the tractor to try to reposition it in the Mack Lake subdivision.
+He could not reach the operator by radio and became alarmed.
+He asked another person on the fire to continue to try to reach the operator.
+The IC then asked another firefighter to try to contact the tractor operator.
 During this confusing time the Mio Department of Natural Resources tractor plow became stuck on a stump near the Mack Lake Subdivision.
-Radio traffic became confused by the identical radio designators for the Mio DNR tractor and the Mio USFS tractor.
-The second firefighter followed the tractor plow line from M-33 and, with the help of the spotter airplane, discovered the burned over tractor at approximately 1500, and the body of the tractor operator shortly thereafter.
+Radio traffic was confused by the problems of the Mio DNR and Mio USFS tractors.
+The firefighter followed the tractor plow line from M-33 and with the help of the spotter airplane, discovered the burned over tractor at approximately 1500 and the body of the tractor operator shortly thereafter.
 The investigation did not find evidence of a fire shelter at the site.
 It was confirmed the shelter was on the tractor on May 4th attached to the rear screen of the tractor.
-It is theorized the operator attempted to use the shelter and it was blown away. - The original personnel on the prescribed fire continued to fight the fire until the next day knowing that their coworker had been fatally burned over by the fire.
+It is theorized the operator attempted to use the shelter and it was blown away.